jeswin/ssb-scuttlekit/secure-key.md

 # ScuttleKit SecureKey - Encrypting ScuttleKit's Database Replication Messages

 The ScuttleKit project implements a secure, eventually consistent, peer-to-peer distributed database over a gossip-based mesh network like Secure ScuttleButt.
-Database edits are shared in the form of JSON messages, and hold information to perform operations such as edits, inserts and deletes.
+Database edits are shared in the form of JSON messages, and hold information to perform operations such as inserts, updates and deletes.
 Messages are signed by the user making the edit.

 One of the challenges in a P2P database is to replicate database edits securely over an open network without non-participants being able to read the edits.
 The private-box scheme (https://github.com/auditdrivencrypto/private-box
 ) used in Secure ScuttleButt already allows for private communication between peers.
 SecureKey is a minor modification over private-box to suit ScuttleKit's database replication.
 The main difference over private-box is that SecureKey is only used for distributing keys for later use and not for communicating messages.
 In addition, it defines a key identifier to help with caching, and a mechanism to handle hierarchies of trust seen in organizations and groups.